drhagen/tensora/docs/index.md

 pip install tensora
 ```

-You must have a C compiler installed that is compatible with and available to [CFFI API mode](https://cffi.readthedocs.io/en/latest/overview.html#purely-for-performance-api-level-out-of-line).
 Tensora definitely works on Mac and Linux and definitely does not work on Windows.
 It will probably work on any system where [`ffi.dlopen(None)`](https://cffi.readthedocs.io/en/latest/cdef.html#ffi-dlopen-loading-libraries-in-abi-mode) works.

+By default, Tensora uses its own code to generate the kernels.
+The `tensora[taco]` extra makes available the option to generate the kernels with the TACO binary, which is provided by the `tensora-taco` PyPI package.

+By default, Tensora uses LLVM to compile the kernels.
+THe LLVM is installed via the `llvmlite` PyPI dependency and does not need to be installed on the system.
+The `tensora[cffi]` extra makes available the option to compile the kernels with CFFI.
+To do that, a C compiler must be installed on the system in a way that it is available to [CFFI API mode](https://cffi.readthedocs.io/en/latest/overview.html#purely-for-performance-api-level-out-of-line).

 ## Hello world